UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/README.md

 **WAN Rules**

-* List of rules in their priority :
+*List of WAN rules in their priority :*
 * Add “Custom Rule 1” … “Custom Rule N”
 * Block all incoming request from external network (Default)
 * Check whitelist and add Custom Rules